What is WIC?

 - WIC referral form completed by health care provider or doctor, if available

-What types of foods may be purchased with WIC vouchers?
+What types of foods may be purchased with WIC benefits?

 Who is eligible for WIC?